 How Many People Need a Safe Place to Live?

 There are many ways to measure homelessness and enumerate how many people our community must bring inside.
 Methodologies include manually counting the number of people who are experiencing homelessness on one night, also known as the Point in Time (PIT) count, reviewing the number of people who experience homelessness annually, based on administrative data such as service program enrollment, and using statistical modeling.
+For the purposes of tracking our progress across the years of this Plan, KCRHA will be benchmarking against the figure provided by Commerce.

 Regardless of the methodology used to measure homelessness, the current landscape of services does not supply the level of shelter, housing, services, or care required to meet the needs of each person experiencing homelessness.